megamarc/TilenginePythonPlatformer/README.md

 * Basic sound effects with SDL_Mixer library

 ## Prerequisites
-This project depends on three external components:
+This project depends on three external components that must be installed separately:

 ### Tilengine
 http://www.tilengine.org

-Python binding and Windows 64-bit dll are already included.
-If you're using another platform, please install it from github and follow its instructions.
+Each supported platform has its own methods for build or install binaries, please follow method of your own platform.

 ### SDL2 and SDL2_Mixer
 https://www.libsdl.org/